Last updated on July 8th, 2019 at 02:36 pm

 In 2005, we bought a second practice — so now we had one in Manhattan and one in Brooklyn.
 In 2006, we bought our third location very close to the Manhattan location (that’s the practice I still have today).
-It was a very small office that made about $250,000 per year with two operatories.
+It was a very small office with two operatories.
 Over time, my partner and I ended up going our separate ways, and I retained the Manhattan office, brought Divya (my wife), on board, and we put our focus there.

 How was your practice doing prior to MGE?

 Arvind: After several years (by 2009), we were still struggling and barely paying our bills.

 We were taking a LOT of insurances and working six days per week.
 And to make things worse – there were 20 dental offices just on my street!
 I had trouble with treatment acceptance and I didn’t know what to do or how to do it.